ez-engines/ez-permissions/README.md

 ## Permission model

-In your application, you should extend the main model with.
-Usually, it's a `User` model
+In your application, you usually have `User` model.
 ```ruby
 class User < ActiveRecord::Base
   include Ez::Permissions::Model